 Once you have graduated and passed the NCLEX-RN, you will be able to choose whether to join the workforce or continue your education to specialize in one of several areas such as surgery, pediatrics or mental health.

-With a bachelor of science in civil engineering, students will gain the knowledge and skills needed to succeed and thrive in this innovative and rewarding career.
 Students will begin their program by taking advanced science courses, eventually moving into more specialized education, learning about construction engineering, environmental and water systems, geotechnical systems, structural systems, and transportation systems in great detail.
 Here are some of the exciting courses you will take in a bachelor’s of civil engineering program:

 - Engineering Drawing